VyankateshwarTaikar/strapi/README.md

 ![image](https://github.com/VyankateshwarTaikar/strapi/assets/102132721/051a8f80-0981-49c5-abf1-aa1be9759916)

-choose skip and processed for the manual installation
+choose 𝐬𝐤𝐢𝐩 and processed for the manual installation

 ## note: If you are already done with installation then you can run where the project is crearted or project is stopped